rijobro/real_time_seg/README.md

 The example [videos](example_data/videos) and their corresponding ground truth videos were taken from the 2017 MICCAI EndoVis Grand Challenge.
 They are at 2 FPS.

 The example model is MONAI's UNet, the parameters of which are given below.
-A training was performed with the individual frames of all the vidoes in the 2017 EndoVis challenge.
+A training was performed with the individual frames of all the vidoes in the 2017 EndoVis challenge over 200 epochs.
 The training script can be found [here](https://github.com/rijobro/Tutorials/blob/video_seg/modules/video_seg.ipynb).

 ```python
 UNet(